 19. Snowshoeing the Ridges.
 The preserve is most famous for its ridges and swales, but after a winter snowfall, the boughs of the trees lining the boardwalks and trails form a snow-capped canopy.

 20. Getting creative.
 Time to check out all those creative retreats that tourists enjoy all summer.
 Try your hand at art and DIY projects at Hands On, Clink!, Reclaimed or Stone Silo.
 Pause to reflect on the grounds while taking a class at The Clearing; test your prose at Write On; or take the kids for a Family Art Day at Peninsula School of Art.

 21. Hot yoga on a freezing day.
 When the temperature plunges and chills your bones, a hot-yoga session restores fluidity to locked-up joints and flexibility to the entire body.
 And if you’ve indulged in a few too many winter warmers, it’s a great way to sweat out the toxins as well.

 22. Plunging into the new year.
 There’s no way to wash off the remnants of 2018 like a plunge into the freezing waters of Jacksonport at the annual Polar Plunge on New Year’s Day.

 23. Free lectures.
-The Door Community Auditorium and the University of Wisconsin – Green Bay have teamed up to offer a lecture series on civility; the Door County Maritime Museum hosts speakers discussing the county’s storied maritime history; and local historical societies present stories of our past throughout the winter.
+The Door Community Auditorium is offering a lecture series called Door County Talks, featuring subjects like immigration politics, the civil rights movement and women’s suffrage; the Door County Maritime Museum hosts speakers discussing the county’s storied maritime history; and local historical societies present stories of our past throughout the winter.